Repeatable synthetic user activities specifically designed for user experience benchmarking.

 The type 1 Simload command-line syntax is as follows:

-The parameter run launches a type 1 Simload in run mode for a predefined number of seconds and at a configurable screen position (window origin coordinates and window size).
+The parameter run launches a Simload in run mode for a predefined number of seconds and at a configurable screen position (window origin coordinates and window size).
 A Simload in run mode may include user activities.
-There can only be one type 1 Simload in run mode up and running at any given time.
-If width and height are set to 0 (zero), most type 1 Simloads run in full-screen mode.
+There can only be one Simload in run mode up and running at any given time.
+If width and height are set to 0 (zero), most Simloads run in full-screen mode on the first monitor.

 The parameter info shows all relevant object properties as loaded from the temporary object structure in the registry or the side-by-side .ini file.
 The parameter help shows all command-line parameters.